-- the Enrollment Agreement is COMPLETE,

-- there is no other active Enrollment Agreement,

-- the student's program is not finished, and

-- the student has not withdrawn.
+- the Enrollment Agreement is COMPLETE, - there is no other active Enrollment Agreement, - · the student's program is not finished, and - the student has not withdrawn.

-While in W90D status, the student has the opportunity to contact Trinity to activate a new Enrollment Agreementfor additional course work.
-Ninety days after the Enrollment Agreement or has not withdrawn will be placed in Timed-out status.
+While in W90D status, the student has the opportunity to contact Trinity to activate a new Enrollment Agreement for additional course work.
+Ninety days after the Enrollment Agreement is completed, any student who has not activated a new Enrollment Agreement or has not withdrawn will be placed in Timed-out status.
 Students are still responsible for all of their unpaid tuition/fee balance on the student account, including continuing making their monthly payments on time if the student is on a payment plan, even if the student is in a Timed-out status.